Updated October 2022 with a brand new template guide and more resources for further reading.

 Where to start?

 There isn’t a standard way to prepare a website brief.
-The brief is to make sure your web development agency understands your requirements and to ensure the finished website reaches your goals.
+The brief is to make sure your web dev agency understands your requirements and to ensure the finished website reaches your goals.

 We’ve been building websites since 2010 and we’ve received briefs that started as one-liners that we had to expand upon, and we’ve received website briefs the size of a small book.
 Whatever the size of the website brief, we find every good brief outlines what the new website should achieve.

 Don’t over-think what goes into a brief for a new site.
 Focus on the goals of your new site and ensuring your developers understand those goals.
 If they understand what you’re trying to achieve, they’ll help you build a site designed to achieve it.

 The website project brief example below includes the questions we typically ask when we help a client prepare a website briefing document and it’s the website brief template we usually start with in a scoping meeting.

 If you want the blank website briefing template, you can download it below.

 Introduction to your website brief

 The introduction to your website brief should set the scene.
 Introduce the mission of the business.
 What do you want your new website to achieve?
 Explain your position in the market, for example are you a premium service, product or location?
 Why do you need a new website?
 What is going on inside and outside your company to create the need for a new site?
 What objectives do you expect it will hit and by when?

 What challenges are you trying to overcome that you face with your current website and how are they holding the brand back from realising its full potential?

 In this part of your website brief you should outline the qualitative and quantitative commercial objectives for your organisation.
 Understanding how the website fits into these commercial objectives will help define the priorities of the site design and structure.
-A typical qualitative objective is the perception of the brand among its key clients and stakeholders measured by Net Promoter Score, before and after build.
+A typical qualitative objective could be to improve perception of the brand among its key clients and stakeholders measured by Net Promoter Score, before and after build.